Here's a preview from our new on-line training course, "A Physical Understanding of Race Car Handling".

 The model greatly simplifies the otherwise complex array of forces and motions involved as the driver controls the speed and path of the race car negotiating a corner.

 Vehicle dynamics engineers generally work only with the car, and do not consider the input of the driver.
 To some extent, this explains why vehicle dynamics engineers have not been more involved in the discussion about driver control.
 They do seem to consider it outside their field.
 However, Damian Harty changed all that in his book “The MultiBody Systems Approach to Vehicle Dynamics” – Mike Blundell and Damian Harty.
 He has written in detail about the driver’s relationship with the car.
-His work is the basis for most of what you see here in this course.

 Most advances in vehicle handling have come from engineers using the Bicycle Model, and related software, to analyze the problem.